Probiotic Foods for Kids: 6 Easy, Healthy Options

 - Reduces symptoms of irritable bowel syndrome, or IBS (studies are from adult subjects, yet medical practitioners are applying these findings to children)

-While many studies on probiotics and gut health have been done, these studies highlight specific strains of probiotics.
+While many studies looking at probiotics and gut health have been completed, these study results highlight specific strains, or types, of probiotics.

 Experts warn that long term benefits and effects of probiotics on health are still unknown.